-Approximately 50% of the area of this catchment is farmed land.
-However, estimates of livestock density and fertiliser usage are lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, the prevalence of wet soil types in the catchment (Map 5) and high slopes (Map 4) means there is a risk of agricultural runoff.
-Monitoring does not indicate any water quality issues in this shellfish area and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.
+Approximately half the area of this catchment is farmed land but estimates of livestock density and nitrogen fertiliser usage are lower than the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights some small areas of diffuse risk in the catchment (Map 13).
+Also, there are large areas of wet soils (Map 5) and high slopes (Map 4) in the catchment where the risk of agricultural runoff is high.
+However the presence of a large lake in the catchment may prevent any agricultural pollution generated from reaching shellfish waters.
+Agriculture could be a source of the faecal contamination indicated by shellfish monitoring.
+Overall, agriculture could possibly be affecting shellfish water quality in this shellfish area.